 Avoid repeatedly warming and cooling the same piece.

-Each temperature change damages the material and speeds degradation.
+Each temperature change damages the material and speeds up degradation.

-If your hash becomes too firm, a touch of warmth from your hands can restore pliability before use.
+If your hash becomes too firm, warmth from your hands can restore pliability before use.

-Don't force it or you'll crack the material.
+Do not force it or you risk cracking the material.

-Modern concentrates like live resin or sauce prefer colder storage because they're more terpene-volatile.
+Modern concentrates like live resin or sauce prefer colder storage because they are more terpene-volatile.

 Traditional hash is more stable at room temperature but still benefits from cool conditions.

-Separate different pieces if you're storing multiple varieties.
+Separate different pieces if you are storing multiple varieties.

 The aromas will transfer and muddy each sample's distinctive character.